minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

   #dns=0
   #dnsseed=0

-  ## Slow devices optimizations (comment/uncomment depending if you use slow device)
+  ## Slow devices optimizations (comment/uncomment depending if you use a slow device)
   #maxconnections=40
   #maxuploadtarget=5000
   # Maintain coinstats index used by the gettxoutsetinfo RPC